Types of Injunctions in Singapore

 A mandatory injunction is a court order compelling a party to perform a positive act.
 A mandatory injunction may have a similar effect with an order for specific performance.

 A Mareva injunction freezes the assets of the defendant, preventing the defendant from dissipating his assets in a way that frustrates a judgment.
-This is to avoid a situation where a crafty defendant, anticipating his eventual loss of a lawsuit, moves his assets out of his bank account and hides these assets so that the successful plaintiff is left with a court award but no assets to enforce against.
+This is to avoid a situation where a crafty defendant, anticipating his eventual loss of a lawsuit, moves his assets out of his bank account and hides these assets so that the successful claimant is left with a court award but no assets to enforce against.

-A Mareva injunction is typically interim in nature before a final determination is made, but it can also be awarded after such a determination and before the plaintiff successfully enforces his award.
+A Mareva injunction is typically interim in nature before a final determination is made, but it can also be awarded after such a determination and before the claimant successfully enforces his award.
 It is named after the English case of Mareva Compania Naviera SA v International Bulkcarriers SA.

 The Mareva injunction can be domestic or worldwide in nature.
 A worldwide Mareva injunction freezes the assets of the defendant internationally.
-To obtain a Mareva injunction, the plaintiff must show that he has a good arguable case against the defendant, and that there is a real risk of dissipation of assets which would render judgment obtained in the proceedings nugatory.
+To obtain a Mareva injunction, the claimant must show that he has a good arguable case against the defendant, and that there is a real risk of dissipation of assets which would render judgment obtained in the proceedings nugatory.

 Quia timet injunction